jonburdon/hello-django/README.md

 NB in settings.py add this app to list of apps

+## Commands for database changes and migrations

+These commands update the python code so that it can make correct changes to the code for this project that handles the database.

+`python3 manage.py makemigrations --dry-run` to dry run changes to database.

+`python3 manage.py showmigrations`

+`python3 manage.py migrate --plan` Show what the migrate will actually do, by using the plan flag.

+`python3 manage.py migrate` Use for initial setup and then any future changes which will affect database handling.

+`python3 manage.py createsuperuser` To create superuser for this project

+Go to project /admin to log in.

+## Creating bespoke data models

+`class Item():` is analagos to creating a 'sheet' in a spreadsheet.
+This will automatically create a new 'sheet' in the database when migrations are run.

+EG:

+`class Item(models.Model):`
+`    name = models.CharField(max_length=50, null=False, blank=False)`
+`   done = models.BooleanField(null=False, blank=False, default=False)`

+Creates data table for Todos list with todo item and done field.
+NOTE id field is created automatically.

+`python3 manage.py makemigrations --dry-run`

+`python3 manage.py makemigrations`

+This code will be converted to sql and run by python.

+`python3 manage.py migrate --plan`

+This now needs to be registered in Admin.py to make it visible in the admin panel.
+eg:
+``
+from django.contrib import admin from .models import Item

+admin.site.register(Item)
+``

+Items will display as eg Item object (1) in database until we override the default inherrited name for fields in this row.

+eg in models.py:

+``
+def __str__(self):
+        return self.name
+``

 ## Gitpod Reminders

 To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type: